Skip to content

 Terpenes play an important role in the life of the plant.
 They can attract pollinators and repel herbivores, and they may also have antimicrobial and antifungal properties that help protect the plant from disease.

-Terpenes are also useful to humans in a variety of ways.
-They are commonly used in the food and beverage industry as flavoring agents, and in the cosmetics industry as fragrances and essential oils.
-In addition, terpenes have been found to have a variety of medicinal properties, including anti-inflammatory, analgesic, anxiolytic, and sedative effects.
+Useful to humans in a variety of ways, they are commonly used in the food and beverage industry as flavoring agents, and in the cosmetics industry as fragrances and essential oils.
+In addition, they have been found to have a variety of medicinal properties, including anti-inflammatory, analgesic, anxiolytic, and sedative effects.
 Some terpenes may also enhance the effects of cannabinoids like THC and CBD, leading to what is known as the entourage effect.

 Overall, these are a diverse group of compounds that play an important role in the plant kingdom and have many potential benefits for human health and well-being.